Sopas

 Sopas is a Filipino macaroni soup made with elbow macaroni, various vegetables, and meat (usually chicken), in a creamy broth with evaporated milk.
 Sometimes, spaghetti is used instead of elbow macaroni as an alternative.
 This variant of sopas is called spapas.
 It is regarded as a comfort food in the Philippines and is typically eaten for breakfast or during cold weather, or served to sick people.

 Origin

 The dish is the Filipino version of the American chicken noodle soup, introduced during the American colonial period of the Philippines.
-The name simply means "soup" in Tagalog, from Spanish sopa ("soup").
+The name simply means "soup" in Tagalog, from Spanish sopa ("soup"), of which sopas is the plural.